Leeseoyeon12rl/24_ML_CourseProject/README.md

 '''

+How to run the model
+1.Download mon_standard.pkl and unmon_standard10_3000.pkl
+2. Execute ClosedWorld_monitored.ipynb.
+3. Execute OpenWorld_multiclass_classification.ipynb.
+Then you will get mon_standard_withlabel.pkl, unmon_standard10_3000_withlabel.pkl, and combined_dataset.pkl.
+4. Execute OpenWorld_binary_classification.ipynb.
+Then you will get mon_standard_withlabel_binary.pkl and combined_dataset_binary.pkl.
+'''

 Project Overview

 This project explores website fingerprinting attacks on anonymous networks, specifically targeting Tor traffic patterns to classify sites based on packet data.